DataStax-Academy/httpie-katapod/step1-cassandra.md

 Again, please be patient.

 ## ✅ Create/Refresh your Token
 Create a token to use for commands.
-This token will expire if you don't use it for 30 minutes, so you can return to this step to refresh the token.
+This token will expire if you don't use it for 30 minutes.
 Sometimes the servers can take a moment to fully come online, if you get an error when creating the token just click again to get a new one.

+The future steps will refer back to this command, which you can use any time your token expires.

 ```
-export AUTH_TOKEN=`curl -L -X POST 'http://localhost:8081/v1/auth' \
-  -H 'Content-Type: application/json' \
-  --data-raw '{
-    "username": "cassandra",
-    "password": "cassandra"
-}'| cut -f4 -d'"'`
-http --session=stargate http://localhost:8082/v2/schemas/keyspaces  X-Cassandra-Token:$AUTH_TOKEN
-ln -s ~/.config/httpie/sessions/localhost_8082 ~/.config/httpie/sessions/localhost_8080
-ln -s ~/.config/httpie/sessions/localhost_8082 ~/.config/httpie/sessions/localhost_8180
+./token.sh
 ```

+This sets a session in your httpie configuration which will be used whenever you make an HTTPie call.

-✅ Create database keyspace `library`:
+✅ Create database keyspace `library` using the /schemas/keyspaces endpoint:
 ```
 http POST http://localhost:8082/v2/schemas/keyspaces name=library
 ```